 EMPLOYERS MUST PAY EMPLOYEE EXPENSES

-Under California law, an employer must reimburse employees for all necessary expenses or losses that the employee pays that are related to the job.
-Costs and expenses a that are a direct consequent of the discharge of an employee’s duties or due to the employee following the employer’s directions to pay such expenses must be paid back to the employee as a tax-free reimbursement that is separate from the employee’s regular pay.
+Under California law, an employer must reimburse employees for all necessary expenses or losses that the employee incurs or pays as part of his or her job.
+Costs and expenses that are incurred as a direct consequent of the discharge of an employee’s duties or due to the employee following the employer’s directions to pay such expenses must be paid back to the employee as a tax-free reimbursement that is separate from the employee’s regular pay.

 An employee who is not reimbursed for work-related expenses is entitled to recover the amount of the reimbursement, interest, penalties and attorney’s fees and costs.
 Any expense paid by an employee for the benefit of his or her employer must be reimbursed: